 How does active metadata work?

-Active metadata applies the same feedback loop to enterprise data.
-It continuously watches how teams query tables, join columns, use documentation, and encounter quality issues.
+Permalink to “How does active metadata work?”Active metadata management continuously watches how teams query tables, join columns, use documentation, and encounter quality issues.
 Those signals power automatic classification, smarter recommendations, and stronger governance, all without manual setup for each new data asset.

-How the loop works in practice
+How the loop works in practice:

 Metadata is captured continuously from across the stack.
 When a data engineer updates a Snowflake table, schemas sync to BI tools, lineage refreshes in the catalog, downstream users are notified in Slack, and data quality checks trigger automatically.
 Context stays current everywhere teams work.